 searching for a line that works on it, look no further.
 Of course, I

-all of which I think are better rods than the TFO.
-All of those
+would recommend the Daiwa Kiyose SF rods which I think are much better rods than the TFO.
+They, too,

 will cast the RIGS floating line quite nicely.

 continue to use my own solutions most of the time, but I do recognize